rougin/gable/README.md

 ## Basic usage

-The `Table` class is the cornerstone of this package, providing a simple and intuitive API for generating HTML tables:
+Use the `Table` class for generating HTML tables:

 ``` php
 // index.php